Transport on the Isle of Wight: Tramway proposal (2008)

 One proposal in 2008 came from local company Civic Networks Ltd and businessman John Clewley in March 2008, which suggested a tramway to link Ryde to Gosport and rail networks on both sides.
 The plans also included a large new harbour at Ryde, with berthing facilities for four car and four passenger ferries and two container ships and replacement facilities for the harbour.
 Unlike previous proposals, it was met with more support from residents, as it would not risk increased volumes of traffic on the island's roads.
-As of 2020 Network Rail have committed £26m including money for the renewal of Ryde Pier, but the proposal for a link at the pier has gone silent.

 Pro-Link campaign (2014)

 In late 2014, local pro-link campaigner Carl Feeney launched a Facebook group, IOW Fixed Link Campaign.
-A £3 billion undersea road tunnel proposal was published in October 2014 by Feeney's company Able Connections Ltd, under its operating name Pro-Link.
+A£3 billion undersea road tunnel proposal was published in October 2014 by Feeney's company Able Connections Ltd, under its operating name, Pro-Link.
 In 2017, the group released a poll of residents in which 3,280 people supported an idea.
-However the survey was carried out by ProLink rather than an independent company, using methods including SurveyMonkey and the UK Parliament petitions website, rather than contracting a major national polling company to carry out its own survey.
+However, the survey was carried out by Pro-Link, rather than an independent company, using methods including SurveyMonkey and the UK Parliament petitions website, rather than contracting a major national polling company to carry out its own survey.

 Pro-Link branded its campaign as the "Solent Freedom Tunnel", proceeding to launch a GoFundMe page in October 2018 with a target of £130,000 for a feasibility study to be commissioned from Arup Group.
 The page has raised £6,471 as of January 2020, and the group claims to have raised a further £14,000 from other sources.

-2019 General Election
+2019 general election

 Pro link campaigner Feeney ran for the Isle of Wight constituency in the 2019 United Kingdom general election as an Independent Network candidate.
 He attracted criticism in December 2019 when he said his journey to campaign in East Cowes was "as if we had gone to another country", and went on to claim the Red Funnel terminal had the appearance of a "bomb site".
 He stated that the terminal had "stripped the souls and hopes from nearby residents".
 Feeney received 1,542 votes, less than previous independent candidates had achieved, and consequently lost his deposit.
-No Fixed Link Campaign wrote an editorial piece in the County Press stating that it was declaring victory.
-Feeney has stated he will continue his campaign after a period of "rest with my family".
+The No Fixed Link Campaign wrote an editorial piece in the County Press stating that it was declaring victory.
+Feeney stated that he would continue his campaign after a period of "rest with my family".